palantir/atlasdb/docs/source/miscellaneous/doc/adr/0016-use-tickets-encoding-for-transactions.md

 ``5013007``.
 The dynamic column value stored at dynamic column key ``10001`` is not active (also note that it may never actually have been agreed on, if its write was concurrent with that of the value at ``13007``).

+Notice that objects in the coordination service aren't inherently timestamp aware (as we wanted to maintain some level of abstraction for the coordination service).
+Where needed (and, for example, this *is* needed for transactions2), it is up to the implementation of coordination service clients to partition the timestamp space on their own.
+Generally, in these cases, it is good practice to introduce a layer of abstraction so that clients don't have to manipulate such mappings directly.

 The main reason for this scheme is that while the validity bound itself changes frequently (approximately every ``ADVANCEMENT_QUANTUM`` timestamps, which is ``5,000,000`` at time of writing), the value itself changes much less often.
 For example, with transactions2, in the absence of rollbacks, the value is expected to change just once in the